openwdl/wdl/versions/development/SPEC.md

 ##### Array serialization by expansion

-The array flattening approach can be done if a parameter is specified as `${sep=' ' my_param}`.  `my_param` must be declared as an `Array` of primitive types.
+The array flattening approach can be done if a parameter is specified as `~{sep=' ' my_param}`.  `my_param` must be declared as an `Array` of primitive types.
 When the value of `my_param` is specified, then the values are joined together with the separator character (a space in this case).
 For example:

 ```wdl
 task test {